3: Books Terry LIKES or LOVES (That He Has Read From Cover-to-Cover)

 *The Reactionary Mind: Conservatism from Edmund Burke to Donald Trump (Second Edition) [by Corey Robin] [Terry doubts there will ever be a better book about conservatism – than this one.]

-*A Confession and Other Religious Writings [a collection of writings by Leo Tolstoy]
+*A Confession and Other Religious Writings [a collection of writings by Leo Tolstoy, translated by Jane Kentish]

 *Leninism [by Alfred G. Meyer] [Mr. Meyer wasn’t any sort of Leninist – so Terry thought Meyer should’ve been more critical of Vladimir Lenin than he was.
 Still, Terry considers this book an overall impressive analysis of Mr. Lenin’s written works.]